An Overview of the Appraisal Process

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-Appraisals begin with the home inspection
+Appraisals start with the inspection

-Back at the office, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Cost Approach